bean-mhm/beva/README.md

 Disclaimer: beva will __not__ try and catch invalid inputs.
 It's totally possible to get undefined behavior and crashes with beva, if used incorrectly.
 To avoid these situations, read the manual pages linked above structs and classes to see how to use them properly.
+For example, whether a `std::shared_ptr` field can be `nullptr` or must have a value, or in what conditions a `std::optional` field can actually be `std::nullopt`.

 # Including beva